 Big Eater: Po, of course but Shifu is not far behind.
 During Po's training montage, you see him pack away a large amount of food in only a few seconds.

 British Accents: Done as an awesome reveal.
 Tai Lung has been talked up as a legendaryOne-Leopard Army throughout the movie with his very own Tailor-Made Prison, and the scene where he escapes from said prison is spectacularly violent and ingenious.
-Once outside, he grabs the goose messenger, smiles, opens his mouth... and out comes the smooth, cultured rumble of Ian McShane.
+Once outside, he grabs the goose messenger, smiles, opens his mouth to speak... and out comes the smooth, cultured rumble of Ian McShane.
 Compare this to some dubs, where he has a deep, almost Darth Vader like voice.

 Bullet Time: Played straight as often as it is parodied.